 Mr. Pautke currently serves as Chairman of the Board.
 He has served Pierce Township for over 13-years, including appointments to its Economic Development and Strategic Plan Committees.
 He is the founder of the Pierce 4th of July Children’s Parade, celebrating its 10th anniversary in 2014.

 As a corporate leader he led teams serving customers in Australia, England and North America.
 His Leadership company now enables individuals to reach their greatest success, and to help organizations achieve their best results.
 He is a teacher of ethical, effective leadership and cultures of character.
 His philosophy is that there is profound greatness in every individual.

 He facilitates the LEAD Clermont Community Leadership program; is President of the Job Search Focus Group (JSFG); serves on the Great Oaks Workforce Development Business Advisory Council, and is a Charter member of the Cincinnati Eastside Rotary Club.
 He founded and leads the “Purposeful Employment Network”.

 As a U.S. Army veteran Bob served in Vietnam.

-Mr. Riebel currently serves as the Chairman of the Board of Trustees.
+Mr. Riebel currently serves as the Vice- Chair.
 Rich is a lifelong resident of New Richmond and has been a Pierce Township resident for over 20 years.
 Rich has been on the Board of Trustees since 2012.
 As a Trustee, he has used his expertise as an Excavation Contractor in real estate development, excavation, building roads, walls and bridges to help oversee the infrastructure maintenance and development in Pierce Township.